nus-cs2113-AY2021S1/tp/docs/team/nat-ho.md

 * I also contributed to other sections including Product Scope and User Stories.

 ### Contributions to team-based tasks and contributions beyond the project:
 * General formatting of UG and DG, provided suggestions during discussions.
-I also identified bugs and provided suggestions for other team's DG during the DG review and PE tests.
+I also identified bugs and gave suggestions for other team's DG during the DG review and PE tests.